MaggiMBR/portfolio/README.md

 The site is divide in 4 pages:
 1. Home Page: general information about coder and projects.
 2. About: resume of coder backgroung.
-3. Projects: description of how the site was conceived and buttons linked to the site web and the code.
+3. Projects: description of each project was conceived and buttons linked to the site web and the code.
 4. Skills: technologies the coder used and cettificates obtanied.

 * At the buttom of each page, the coder info (E-mail, Linkedin, Github, Instagram) can be find.